Date: 3 January 2015. Bandwidth Blues

 If however you own your own domain I do recommend the company

-I've used for the past several years:
+I have used for the past several years:

 The price is very economical and the up-time is good too.